-In this work, the photon coherence of a QD-nanocavity device with large Purcell enhancement ($F_P = 43$) is studied over the range 4 - 30 K. By using a novel technique based on time-domain measurement of the first-order correlation function under weak resonant excitation, we simultaneously resolve the real and virtual phonon contributions in a single experiment.
-Owing to the large Purcell enhancement, $T_2/2T_1$ at $25~\mathrm{K}$ is only $7.5~\%$ lower than at $4~\mathrm{K}$.
+In this work, to overcome these limitations and improve the indistinguishability of photons emitted at temperatures compatible with compact cryocoolers, we employ low mode volume H1 PhCCs, fabricated on a QD wafer that achieves $>2~\mathrm{meV}$ QD tuning range using thick AlGaAs tunnelling barriers.
+Exploiting these favourable properties, we study the photon coherence of a QD-PhCC device with large Purcell enhancement ($F_P = 43$) over the range 4 - 30 K. By using a novel technique based on time-domain measurement of the first-order correlation function under weak resonant excitation, we simultaneously resolve the real and virtual phonon contributions in a single experiment, unlike previous experiments based on two-photon interference that cannot separate these processes.
+Owing to the large Purcell enhancement, $T_2/2T_1$ at $25~\mathrm{K}$ is only $7.5~\%$ lower than at $4~\mathrm{K}$, whilst at a temperature of $30~\mathrm{K}$ that is compatible with compact cryocoolers, $T_2/2T_1$ is doubled compared to previous measurements of a QD without an optical cavity \cite{PhysRevLett.116.033601}.
 A theoretical model based upon the polaron master equation (ME) formalism fully reproduces the experimental results and provides predictive power for the performance of a future optimised cavity-QD system.